 In the 1980s and 1990s, the LGBTQ community in Connecticut launched a sustained campaign against discrimination, using tactics ranging from political lobbying to public protest to civil disobedience.
 Their success was astonishing.
-Join us as Professor William Mann, Director of the LGBT Center at Central Connecticut State University, discusses the emergence of a powerful LGBT movement in Connecticut at the end of the 20th century.
+Join us as Professor William Mann, Director of the LGBT Center at Central Connecticut State University, discusses the emergence of a powerful LGBTQ movement in Connecticut at the end of the 20th century.

 To learn more about LGBTQ history in Connecticut, visit our Digital Timelime.

 Museum galleries open from 5:00 pm; program begins at 5:45.
 Light refreshments served.

 $10 for CHS members, $12 for non-members.
 Please let us know if you plan to attend by emailing email@example.com or calling (860) 236-5621 x238.

 Contact Adult Programs Manager Natalie Belanger with any questions at (860) 236-5621 x289, or email Natalie_Belanger@chs.org.

 William J. Mann is the Director of the LGBT Center at Central Connecticut State University and a member of the history faculty.
 He is an LGBTQ activist and an award-winning author of numerous works of fiction and non-fiction, including Tinseltown: Murder, Morphine, and Madness at the Dawn of Hollywood (2014) and Kate: The Woman Who Was Hepburn (2006).